 Not only do the best weighted blankets provide incredible therapeutic benefits, but they also ensure you have a good night’s sleep.
 So taking care of and maintaining your weighted blanket is of the utmost importance to your well-being.

-If you want to upgrade your pillow, check out the best pillow in 2021 or if you want a more organized linen cupboard here's how to fold a fitted sheet in less than one minute to save time.
+If you want to upgrade your pillow, check out our picks for the best pillow.
+If you want a more organized linen cupboard here's how to fold a fitted sheet in less than one minute and how to put on a duvet cover in four easy steps to save time.

 Unlike standard blankets though, washing a weighted blanket can be a little tricky.
 First, they weigh anywhere between five and 30 pounds, and are mainly filled with plastic pellets or glass beads.
 Secondly, they can take up a lot of space, so it may seem overwhelming to clean.